Ferrari voiture rouge sport luxe élégance italienne

 Maranello: the pilgrimage

-Every year, tens of thousands of enthusiasts from around the world make the pilgrimage to Maranello, the small village in northern Italy where Ferrari was born and where it still produces its cars.
-The Ferrari museum and factory tour are experiences that fans describe with the same solemnity as a visit to a holy site.
+Every year, tens of thousands of enthusiasts from around the world make a pilgrimage to Maranello, the small village in northern Italy where Ferrari was born and still produces its cars.
+The Ferrari museum and factory tour are experiences fans describe with the same solemnity as a visit to a holy site.

 Ferrari red is one of the most recognizable colors in the world.
-Its history is as old as international motor racing.
+Its history is as old as international car racing.

 Passion as a way of life